Beware of Expert Words with Two Meanings

 Familiar words can be dangerous

 Consider “bias.”
 In ordinary speech, bias suggests prejudice, unfairness, or improper motive.
-In statistics, though, bias has a specific and narrower meaning.
+In statistics, though, bias has a highly specific meaning.
 It describes a procedure that has a systematic tendency to overshoot or undershoot the quantity it is trying to estimate.
 Yet the potential semantic trap is obvious: a factfinder may hear that an analysis involves a “biased estimate” and infer that someone acted unfairly or with improper motive.
 But that does not follow.
 A statistical estimate can be biased without anyone being prejudiced.
-In many settings, a modestly biased estimator may even be preferred because it is more stable.
-I have used a biased estimator in many analyses, on the grounds that it was the right tool for the statistical job, and could vigorously defend that choice under cross examination.
+In fact, for reasons not worth detailing here, a modestly biased estimator may even be preferred in many settings, because it is more accurate than any alternative.

 Independent actors and independent outcomes are different ideas

+Take one common legal usage: independent actors.
 In ordinary legal usage, two actors behave independently if they act separately.
-They do not coordinate or act under a common instruction.
-In an employment case, for example, a company might argue that challenged decisions on hiring, promotion, pay were made by independent managers exercising their own judgment.
+They do not coordinate, collaborate, or act under a common instruction.
+In an employment case, for example, a company might argue that challenged hiring, promotion, or pay decisions were made by independent managers exercising their own judgment.

-But in probability, independence means something specific and technical: two events are independent if learning that one occurred does not change our assessment of the probability the other will occur.
+In probability, on the other hand, independence means something specific and technical: two events are independent if learning that one occurred does not change our assessment of the probability the other will occur.
 For example, suppose we meet two siblings and learn that one is colorblind.
 That fact will change what we think about whether the other sibling is colorblind, because siblings share genetic risk factors.
 The two events are not independent in the probabilistic sense.

 By contrast, suppose a bird poops on my car in Austin.
 Does learning this fact tell us anything useful about the probability that the Texas Longhorns will subsequently win the national championship?
 Of course not.
 Those events are ridiculous to mention in the same sentence, and that is exactly the point: they are independent because one gives us no information about the other.

-That definition is worth slowing down over.
+The definition deserves a slower look.
 Probability is a language for updating expectations in light of information.
 To say that two events are independent is to say that one event gives us no probabilistic information about the other.
 To say that they are not independent is to say the opposite: learning about one event changes what we should expect about the other.

 A hiring example